parente/tott/doc/sessions/cli.rst

 Start ``screen``.
 Create a second screen window (Ctrl-A, c).
 Start ``vi``.
 Practice flipping back and forth between the ``vi`` editor and prompt with the screen hotkey: Ctrl-A, Space.

-When you're comfortable, use ``vi`` to write a script named ``etherpad.sh`` that automates the cloning and running steps your performed in the last section (the path using screen, that is).
+When you're comfortable, use ``vi`` to write a script named ``etherpad.sh`` that automates the cloning and running steps you performed in the last section (the path using ``screen``, that is).
 Use the terminal in the other screen window to try running your script.
 Flip back and forth between the two windows to debug any problems.

 Include your script in your gist.
-When complete it should:
+When complete, it should:

 #.
-Clone etherpad-line from GitHub
+Clone etherpad-lite from GitHub
 #.
-Start a screen session
+Start a ``screen`` session
 #.
-Run etherpad-lite in screen
+Run etherpad-lite in ``screen``
 #.
-Disconnect from the screen session immediately
+Disconnect from the ``screen`` session immediately

 Provision on ``vagrant up``
 ###########################